-The university Health Center maintains a close relationship with the American Hospital in Dubai (AHD).
-The university Health Center refers students to this facility and others in the area.
+The Health Center maintains a close relationship with the American Hospital in Dubai (AHD), and refers students to this facility and others in the area, as needed.

-The university Health Center promotes health awareness and education programs through health days and workshops conducted throughout the academic year, such as Nutrition and Eating Disorders, Blood Drives, Drugs and Narcotics Awareness, Sexually Transmitted illnesses, Anxiety and Stress Management, Stop Smoking Campaign, Healthy Skincare, Health Hazards in Youth, Vision Disorders, and other topics based on student's needs.
+The Health Center promotes health awareness and education programs throughout the academic year including but not limited to: nutrition and eating disorders, blood drives, drugs and narcotics awareness, sexually transmitted illnesses, anxiety and stress management, smoking, skincare, health hazards, vision disorders, and other topics based on student's needs.

-Newly enrolled students are required to provide their Health History Form endorsed by a licensed physician; failing to do so, the students will be put on registration hold for the subsequent semester.
-Students should make sure that their health records are current and up-to-date.
+Newly enrolled students are required to complete and submit their Health History Form, endorsed by a licensed physician, to the Health Center.
+If students fail to comply, they will be placed on registration hold for the subsequent semester.
+For the best care, students should make sure that their health records are current and up-to-date.

-Enrolled students with medical problems or disabilities, who may require care or restriction of their campus activities, must submit to the Health Director and/or Student Support Manager an up-to-date medical report from their family physician describing their conditions, restrictions, and special requirements.
-All health-related documents, reports, and information are kept confidential in the AUD
+Enrolled students with medical problems or disabilities, who may require care or restriction of their campus activities, must submit to the Health Director and/or Associate Director of Student Retention and Success an up-to-date medical report from their family physician describing their conditions, restrictions, and special requirements.

-Health Center, Student's health information is not released to those not involved in the student's immediate care without his or her expressed permission.
+All health-related documents, reports, and information are kept confidential in the AUD Health Center.
+Student's health information is not released to those not involved in the student's immediate care without his or her written permission.
 Students may complete the Authorization for Disclosure of Health History Info Form for information sharing as necessary.

-Student's health forms are included in the AUD Application for Admission, can be printed from the AUD website, or collected from AUD Health Center.
+Student's health forms are included in the AUD Application for Admission, and may be printed from the AUD website, or collected from AUD Health Center.
 AUD offers a private health insurance plan for students who do not have any medical coverage; details and information related to the insurance are placed on AUD website, Health section.